nimbly/Caboodle/README.md

 # Caboodle

-A simple configuration manager with lazy loading from files, AWS Secrets Manager, or any other source.
+A simple PSR-11 compliant configuration manager with lazy loading from files, AWS Secrets Manager, or any other source.

 ## Installation